overscopestudio/overscopestudio.github.io/jakobBlog.md

 Upon loading an audio file into Audacity, we're shown a visual representation of the audio (known as a "waveform").
 Being able to 'see' our song brought convenience to the process of beatmapping, but how about actually adding the beats to the game?
 Initially we played around with the idea of manually filling an array within the engine itself, or using a graph in visual scripting (Blueprints) to mark floating point numbers.

 Suddenly, a spark of genius!
 Audio isn't the only thing we can export with Audacity, it also supports the creation and exporting of labels!
-Labels were exported as a text file in a specific format, showing the start & end time of the label, as well as the description of the label.
+Labels are exported as a text file in a specific format, showing the start & end time of the label, as well as the description of the label.

 <details><summary>Turning a text file into an array of strings.</summary>
 <p>